helm/charts/incubator/azuremonitor-containers/README.md

-user|username for proxy authentication password|password for proxy authentication proxyhost|Address or FQDN of the proxy server port|Optional port number for the proxy server
+user|username for proxy authentication password|password for proxy authentication proxyhost|Address or FQDN of the proxy server port|port number for the proxy server

 For example:
 `omsagent.proxy=http://user01:password@proxy01.contoso.com:8080`